Nazeeefa/NanoSwe/README.md

 ```

 ## Citation
-If you plan to use it as a guide and would like to acknowledge, simply mention a link to Github repository https://github.com/Nazeeefa/NanoSwe.
+If you plan to use it as a guide and would like to acknowledge, simply mention the link https://github.com/Nazeeefa/NanoSwe.